How To Make Scalloped Potatoes

 You know you’ve got yourself a party when the scalloped potatoes show up at the table.
 With its layers of cream and potatoes, and then more cream and more potatoes, all baked until bubbly — well, I would be hard-pressed to think of another dish that pairs comfort and elegance quite so perfectly.
-Here’s how to make this classic dish for your next dinner party.
+Here’s the easy scalloped potatoes recipe, a classic dish perfect for your next dinner party.

 These two dishes have gotten pretty scrambled together over the years (because who doesn’t love cheese with their creamy potatoes?), but today we’re focusing on the classic scalloped potato dish.
 Don’t worry — if you want to add cheese to your version, that’s totally fine by us.

-Cut the potatoes to between 1/8- and 1/4-inch-thick.
+Cut the potatoes to between 1/8- and 1/4-inch thick.
 A mandoline makes this very quick and easy, but you can also do this with a sharp chef’s knife.
-Just make sure your slices are all roughly the same size so they cook at the same rate.
+Just make sure your slices are all roughly the same thickness so they cook at the same rate.

 Get a Jump-Start on Cooking

 I like to simmer the sliced potatoes in the cream for a few minutes before layering everything in the dish.
 This gets all the ingredients warmed up to the same temperature, which cuts down on the total cooking time.
 You’re not actually cooking the potatoes through at this point; once your cream starts to simmer, you’re ready to go.

 The potatoes won’t all be submerged in the cream, so gently move them around with tongs during this step so they warm evenly.

 How to Serve Scalloped Potatoes at the Table

 This dish is more about potatoes cooked in cream rather than a firmly set casserole recipe, so the sauce might still be fairly loose and liquidy even once the dish is bubbling and the potatoes are tender.
 This is all fine — nothing about potatoes cooked in cream is really a bad thing, in my opinion.